-Plivo will help you through the preparation and application process to help you obtain a shortcode as quickly as possible.
-We want to make sure you have met all the necessary requirements before we submit your application to the carrier.
+Plivo will help you obtain a short code as quickly as possible by making sure you meet the requirements before we submit your application to the carrier.

-This document will guide you through the preparation steps and application process.
-If at any time you’d like the assistance of someone at Plivo, or if you have any questions, please reach out to our Sales Team.
+This document guides you through the preparation steps and application process.
+If at any time you’d like the assistance of someone at Plivo, or if you have any questions, please reach out to our sales team.

-- Specific verbiage, syntax, and wording: many carriers require specific language when instructing customers how to opt-out of a program or how to get help.
-For example: “Reply STOP to cancel” or “Reply HELP for help”.
+- Specific verbiage, syntax, and wording: Carriers require specific language when instructing customers via mobile terminated (MT) messages how to opt out of a program or how to get help.
+For example: “Reply STOP to cancel” or “Reply HELP for help”

-- Advance notice of charges: please advise subscribers of possible carrier charges.
-For example: “Msg&Data rates may apply" or “Msg freq may vary".
+- Advance notice of charges: Advise subscribers of possible carrier charges.
+For example: “Message and data rates may apply" or “Message frequency may vary"

-- For all campaigns with recurring alerts or opt-in nature, the keywords HELP & STOP must be supported.
+- For all campaigns with recurring alerts and those that require opting in, the keywords HELP and STOP must be supported.

-Help messages must contain either a support email address or a phone number, as well as msg frequency, and advance notice of charges.
+Help messages must contain either a support email address or a phone number, as well as information about message frequency, and advance notice of charges.

-Example of properly formatted STOP MT: “You have been opted out and will receive no more messages from Farm League Baseball Sports service. flb.com/help or 800-888-8888.”
+Example of properly formatted STOP message: “You have been opted out and will receive no more messages from Farm League Baseball Sports service. flb.com/help or 800-888-8888.”

 Required synonyms: STOP ALL, END, QUIT, CANCEL, UNSUB, and UNSUBSCRIBE

-All opt-in confirmation Mobile Terminated (MT) messages must contain a program description (e.g.
+All opt-in confirmation MT messages must contain a program description (for example,

-“Movie alerts”), frequency of messaging (or credits remaining) and campaign name or the program sponsor, including the HELP MT.
+“Movie alerts”), frequency of messaging (or credits remaining), and campaign name or the program sponsor, including the HELP message.

-- Sample opt-in MT for an alert service with movie times: “Movie Alerts – You will receive up to 5 msgs/week.
+- Sample opt-in message for an alert service with movie times: “Movie alerts — you will receive up to 5 messages a week.
 Reply STOP to cancel, HELP for help.
-Msg&Data rates may apply.”
+Message and data rates may apply.”

-- Note that carriers require that all specific campaigns for a shortcode be identified.
-Carriers will reject campaigns that do not identify the specific organization or entity using the shortcode.
-This most commonly impacts organizations that wish to secure a shortcode and then resell that service to a third-party customer.
+- Note that carriers require that all campaigns for a short code be identified.
+Carriers will reject campaigns that don't identify the specific organization or entity using the short code.
+This most commonly impacts organizations that wish to secure a short code and then resell that service to a third-party customer.

 Web opt-in mobile identification number requirements

-- Frequency of messages (i.e. message frequency depends on user activity or something similar)
+- Include frequency of messages, or say that message frequency depends on user activity or something similar

-- For carrier approval, all websites must be functional.
-If the actual production site is not ready, carriers will ask to review screenshots of the opt-in process.
+- To gain carrier approval, all provided websites must be functional.
+If the production site is not ready, carriers will ask to review screenshots of the opt-in process.

-Similar to the terms and conditions page, carriers look for specific language on the opt-in web form.
-We will need a link to your web form or a screenshot of this form to submit the application.
+Carriers look for specific language on the opt-in web form.
+We need a link to your web form or a screenshot of it to submit the application.
 The web form must include the following:

-- The frequency at which the end-users will receive messages.
+- The frequency at which users will receive messages

-For example, this is what the disclaimer on your web page should contain:
+Here's an example that shows what a disclaimer on your web page should contain:

 Response: Thank you subscribing to Plivo’s notification services.
 Reply HELP for more information.
 Reply STOP to cancel.
-Msg & data rates may apply.
-Msg freq may vary per user.
+Message and data rates may apply.
+Message frequency may vary per user.

 Response: You can email us at firstname.lastname@example.org.
 Reply STOP to cancel.
-Msg & data rates may apply.
-Msg freq may vary per user.
+Message and data rates may apply.
+Message frequency may vary per user.

-Response: You have been unsubscribed from xxx and will no longer receive messages.
+Response: You have been unsubscribed from nnnnn and will no longer receive messages.
 Reply HELP for help.
 Reply START to resume services.

-You must submit the URL to your terms & conditions with your shortcode application.
+You must submit the URL to your terms and conditions page with your short code application.
 Here’s what you need to include in your T&Cs.

-- A brief description of what you are using the shortcode for.
+- A brief description of what you're using the short code for.